Lall-091/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 ## Version availability

 Some of the options aren't available in all database engine versions.
-The following table shows the versions when the options are introduced in CLUSTERED COLUMNSTORE and NONCLUSTERED COLUMNSTORE indexes:
+The following table shows the versions when the options are introduced in clustered columnstore and nonclustered columnstore indexes:

 | Option | CLUSTERED | NONCLUSTERED |
 | --- | --- | --- |